sherif1152/Sherif1152/README.md

 # 👋Hello!
 I'm Sharif
-###  I`m a Mechatronics Engineering student at Sinai University.
+###  I`m a Student of Mechatronics Engineering at Sinai University.
 I'm passionate about robotics, particularly the Robot Operating System (ROS), and I have a keen interest in Autonomous Mobile Robotics (AMR).
 Eager to merge my love for learning with my proficient software development skills, my goal is to contribute to the ongoing progress of AMR technology for the greater good of society.

 ###